Crispy turkey tacos get a flavor upgrade with the addition of diced tomatoes and green chiles. Perfect for Taco Tuesday, or any other day!

 - 1/4 cup cilantro leaves chopped

 - 2 cups lettuce thinly sliced

 - 1 large avocado, peeled, pitted, and diced

 - 1 1/2 cups shredded Monterrey Jack cheese

-- Put the oil, onions, garlic, jalapeno, and spices in a medium skillet, season with salt and cook over medium to medium-low heat, stirring occasionally until tender, about 10 minutes.
+- Put the oil, garlic, jalapeno, and spices in a medium skillet and cook over medium to medium-low heat, stirring occasionally until peppers are tender, about 5 minutes.

 - Increase the heat to medium-high, add the tomatoes and boil to thicken, about 2 minutes.

-- Assemble tacos with turkey mixture, topped with lettuce, avocado, sour cream, and cheese.
+- To assemble tacos spoon in turkey mixture, and top with lettuce, avocado, sour cream, and cheese.